 Replacement Strings and String Maintenance

-Crossbows wear string faster than other types of bow.
+Pistol crossbows (and in fact all types of crossbow) wear string faster than other types of bow.
 This is because the string makes contact with the rail of the bow as it pushes the bolt.
-It's a good idea that you maintain a crossbow by using string wax on the string every 5-10 shots and lube on the rail whenever possible.
-You can do without this, but just be warned you'll be replacing the string on your bow sooner than someone who takes care of it properly.
+It’s a good idea that you maintain a crossbow by using string wax on the string every 5-10 shots and lube on the rail whenever possible.
+You can do without this, but just be warned you’ll be replacing the string on your bow sooner than someone who takes care of it properly.

 Are pistol crossbows legal in my state?

 Rules and regulations differ by state and by country.
 Any sort of crossbow hunting is illegal in the UK whereas in the USA you’ll find that some states have a minimum stock size and draw weight requirement for hunting with a crossbow.
 We can’t list the laws for all states but there’s a useful resource over at wheretuhunt.org that should send you in the right direction.